Proposed regulatory regime for Carbon Capture, Utilisation, and Storage (CCUS)

 A regulatory regime for CCUS would allow industries to access CCUS technology on a level playing field with other emissions reduction and removal mechanisms to better enable a least cost transition towards net zero emissions.

-The proposals paper seeks feedback on the Government’s proposed approach to enabling CCUS.
-The paper seeks feedback on:
+The proposals paper sought feedback on the Government’s proposed approach to enabling CCUS.
+The paper sought feedback on:

 • How CCUS activities should be treated under the Emissions Trading Scheme;